 No, not by law (unless you’re in Canada).
 You’re also not required by law to feed your children healthy food, but you do it anyway because it’s good for them, right?
 Same thing here.
 If you are using the lower LATCH connectors, you should use the top tether because it’s part of that system and the system works better when all pieces are used.
 And you should always use the tether when installing a carseat with the seatbelt.
 It’s a safety feature, so why wouldn’t you use it?

 A few carseats do require the use of a tether in specific situations, which may limit their use in your vehicle if you don’t have a tether anchor or have a low weight limit on it and you choose to remove the tether once your child reaches the weight limit.
 As part of your research for a carseat, you may want to check out its owner’s manual and see if it requires tether use if you’re considering placing it in a position where a tether anchor isn’t available.

 How about use of the tether in booster mode?

-Some combination seats (forward-facing harnessed seats that convert to a belt-positioning booster) allow the use of the tether when used as a booster.
+Some combination seats (forward-facing harnessed seats that convert to a belt-positioning booster) allow the use of the tether with the lower anchors when used as a booster.
 This isn’t as a safety feature for the child, but more for the other passengers in the vehicle when the child isn’t riding in the seat.
 The tether keeps the carseat attached to the vehicle in the event of a crash so it doesn’t fly into the driver or a passenger.
 Best practice, of course, is for the child to buckle it in whenever he gets out of it.
 Real life, at least in my family, is that the seatbelt rarely gets buckled over the booster.